Peptides

 Thymosin Alpha 1 (TA1)

 This peptide stimulates immunity and helps the immune system work more like one would expect to see in a younger individual.
-It is also useful in recovery from injury.
+It is also useful in recovery from injury or illness.
+It has been very useful as part of a regimen to treat Long Covid and other post-viral syndromes.

 Thymosin Beta 4 (TB4)